Supporting the region - connecting the world

 Lancaster University College at Beijing Jiaotong University is a joint institution offering dual degrees in business and management, and technology-related disciplines.

-The first British university branch campus in Ghana allows students to study Lancaster University accredited degrees in business and management, computing, law and politics.
+The Ghana campus allows students to study Lancaster University accredited degrees in business and management, computing, law, and politics.

 Our campus in mainland Europe offers Lancaster University accredited degrees in business, management, and technology-related disciplines.